 Established in 2005, the Mayor's Arts Awards recognize the contributions to the cultural community by city residents, artists, educators, organizations and business leaders.
 The goal of this program is to help cultivate greater visibility and understanding of the value of the arts, as well as grow new leadership and new patrons of the arts.

-The nomination period is July through August, check back in late June for the nomination form.
+The nomination period for 2017 is closed.
+Please check back in July 2018 for the next nomination period.